ctu-vras/traversability_estimation/README.md

 # [Traversability Estimation](https://docs.google.com/document/d/1ZKGbDJ3xky1IdwFRN3pk5FYKq3wiQ5QcbyBPlOGammw/edit?usp=sharing)

-Semantic Segmentation of Images and Point Clouds for Traversability Estimation
+Segmentation of Images and Point Clouds for Traversability Estimation.

+The module assigns to individual measured LiDAR points either a binary flag or non-negative cost of passing the point by a given robot.
+Exit from this module could be used as one of the inputs of the planning module.
+Its use allows planning safe paths around obstacles in a mostly static environment.

 ![](./docs/segmented_pc.png)